 The 4 Benefits Of Working Out In Cold Weather, According To Science

 For years, cold weather was something we avoided—why freeze when we can bundle up with a book and cup of cocoa?
 But recently, cold has been trending.
-Cold showers are all the rage, with amazing benefits like relieving symptoms of depression.
-Everyday people are even jumping in ice baths, which science has connected to fewer sick days and less stress.
+Cold showers are all the rage, with amazing benefits like relieving symptoms of depression1.
+Everyday people are even jumping in ice baths, which science has connected to fewer sick days2 and less stress3.
 But most importantly, for the everyday athletes, cold weather may help us meet our goals.
 We may have always viewed cold weather as an obstacle, but that's only because we weren't equipped with the right science or gear to know better!

 The science of cold.

 With the right facts and fabric, cold weather can be the reason to lace up, head outside, and get our sweat on.
 Think about all you could do with gear that keeps you ridiculously warm but also gives back the energy you spend, helping you work harder and recover faster.
 Yes, it exists—the Under Armour RUSH ColdGear collection is revolutionizing how we do winter.
 Crafted with infrared technology, this fabric converts body heat into infrared energy you can reuse while increasing blood flow to help muscles work harder.
 What happens when this innovative gear meets the science of cold?
 Let's just say the path to your goals may be clearer than you thought, and these four benefits of working out in cold weather will prove it to you:

 1. Cold weather helps you burn more calories.